Topology of Calorons Re-examined: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have re-examined the topological number of calorons, the instantons in pure Yang-Mills theory on $S^1\times \mathbb{R}^3$.
-Through the analytic calculation for the second Chern number $Q$ \eqref{2nd Chern number} of the Harrington-Shepard caloron of $Q=-1$ explicitly, we find the Nye-Singer formula for $Q$ \cite{Nye:2000eg} needs some modification by an additional contribution from the dAA-part integral \eqref{dAA-part}, such as
+In this paper, we have re-examined the topological number of calorons -- the instantons of pure Yang-Mills theory on $S^1\times \mathbb{R}^3$.
+Through an analytic calculation of the second Chern number $Q$ \eqref{2nd Chern number} for the Harrington-Shepard caloron of $Q=-1$ explicitly, we find the Nye-Singer formula for $Q$ \cite{Nye:2000eg} requires some modification, due to an additional contribution from the dAA-part integral \eqref{dAA-part}, such as

 In addition, as we have mentioned in the illustration of the temporal gauge, there could be a contribution from the second term of \eqref{Clut integral result}, although there is no explicit example of the case at present.
-The consideration in \cite{Nye:2000eg} assumed the smoothness of field configurations in the whole space, meaning that a special gauge condition imposed; however, the genuine formulation should be applicable to any gauge because of the fact that the C-integral and the K-integral both are not gauge invariant quantities by themselves.
-In fact, we have shown that the calculation of $Q$ is executable in the case of the singular gauge such as the Lorenz-'t Hooft gauge.
+The consideration in \cite{Nye:2000eg} assumed the smoothness of field configurations over the whole space, meaning that a special gauge condition was implicitly imposed; however, a general formula should apply to any gauge.
+In fact, we have shown that the calculation of $Q$ is executable in the case of the singular gauge, such as the Lorenz --'t Hooft gauge.

-To establish the absolute formula of the second Chern number of calorons, we need to investigate $Q$ in a more general type of configuration.
-One of them is the Harrington-Shepard calorons with multiple singularities, HS$k$, for which the singularity structure would be complicated.
-In contrast to the HS1 case considered in this paper, there would not exist a gauge transformation which removes all of the singularities in $\mathbb{R}^3$.
-In fact, we find from the Weyl spinor structure of the Nahm construction \eqref{Weyl for HSk} that all of the singularities in $\mathbb{R}^3$ can not be removed by a simple gauge transformation.
-Hence, the calculation of $Q$ for HS$k$ needs careful treatment of the singularities.
-Another kind of them is the calorons associated with holonomy parameters such as \cite{Cork:2017hnj,Kraan:1998pm,Lee:1998bb,Bruckmann:2004nu,Harland:2007zz,Nakamula:2009sq,Kato:2018zfb}.
-It would be expected that a contribution to $Q$ from the second term of \eqref{Nye-Singer formula} in those configurations, irrespective of the value of the scale parameter.
-Those cases result in a non-integer value of $Q$ in general.
-A point that should be clarified is when the integer-valuedness of $Q$ holds for such kinds of calorons.
-In addition, as we have observed, the dAA-part of the K-integral always yields integer values in several gauges; however, the reason for this is not clear, in contrast to the integer valuedness of the C-integral, which is the element of the homotopy group $\pi_3(S^3)$.
-Another paper is in preparation for these topics by the present authors.
+To establish the complete formula of the second Chern number of calorons, we need to investigate $Q$ for more general types of configurations.
+One such case is the Harrington-Shepard calorons with multiple singularities, HS$k$, for which the singularity structure would be complicated.
+In contrast to the HS1 case considered in this paper, there would not exist a gauge transformation that removes all of the singularities in $\mathbb{R}^3$.
+In fact, we find from the Weyl spinor structure of the Nahm construction \eqref{Weyl for HSk} that not all of the singularities in $\mathbb{R}^3$ can be removed by a simple gauge transformation.
+Hence, the calculation of $Q$ for HS$k$ requires careful treatment of these singularities.